anastazie/programming-fundamentals/dash_tutorial.md

 ## Deciding based on input values

 Following code takes plot type as an input value and based on selected value will show either histogram or boxplot.
 `update_figure` function will get selected radio button value as first parameter.
 In `@app.callback` multiple inputs can be defined (that is why inputs are in list) and only one Output.
-Decorated function will get parameters in teh same order as inputs were defined in `app.callback`.
+Decorated function will get parameters in the same order as inputs were defined in `app.callback`.

 ```python
 import dash